zeh/usfxr/README.md

 	...
 	synth.play();

-As a baseline, it typically takes around 5-9ms for an audio effect to be cached on a desktop computer.
-Therefore, it's better to let game cache sound as they're played, if possible (only a small portion of the audio is generated at a time) or to stack the caching of all audio in the beginning of the gameplay, such as before a level starts.
+As a reference, it typically takes around 7ms for an audio effect to be cached on a desktop computer.
+Therefore, it's better to let game cache sound as they're played, if possible (only a small portion of the audio is generated at a time), or to stack the caching of all audio in the beginning of the gameplay, such as before a level starts.

 Documentation